Student DV starts in September on Cable 15

 Innovation Workshop: Building Discovery

 Through science demonstrations, explanatory graphics, archival footage and interviews with experts, students discover how engineers created one of the most magnificent machines ever built — a reusable space plane.
-Students learn how NASA weighed the cost benefits and technical requirements.
 The need to make the space shuttle reusable meant that every component needed to withstand the rigors of launching to space like a rocket, orbiting the Earth like a spacecraft and landing like an airplane.

 Creating George Washington

-Students get a behind-the-scenes look at the creation of George Washington, a new orchestral work by Pulitzer Prize-winning composer Roger Reynolds.
-His composition utilizes orchestra, multiscreen video, electronic sounds and three narrators to explore the first president at different stages in his life.
-This large-scale work draws from many academic disciplines including music, history, language arts, science, math and technology.
+Students look at the creation of George Washington, a new orchestral work by Pulitzer Prize-winning composer Roger Reynolds that draws from music, history, language arts, science, math and technology.

 Elk Grove Unified School District